Custom connector editor interface

 3. Inputs and outputs

-This means that you have to define a hierarchical structure (compliant to and matching a JSON or XML format) with data types applicable to your service, either as inputs received by that service or as outputs returned by it.
+You must define a hierarchical structure (JSON or XML compliant) with the data types required by your service, whether they are inputs consumed by the external service or outputs returned by it.

 note_pin

-The data types must match the ones specified by your external system or application's API.
-Possible simple data types are:
+The data types must match those expected by the external system or application's API.
+Available simple data types include:

 Boolean